 Web - Click SNMP, Configuration.
-Fill in the IP address and community string for each trap manager that will receive these messages, specify the SNMP version, mark the trap types required, and then click Add.
+Enter the IP address and community string for each management station that will receive trap messages, specify the UDP port, SNMP trap version, trap security level (for v3 clients), trap inform settings (for v2c/v3 clients), and then click Add.
+Select the trap types required using the check boxes for Authentication and Link-up/down traps, and then click Apply.